ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Can be used to break down the data by attributes.
 To get all dimensions, set dimensions to `event,appID,coloName,ipVersion`.
 `--filters`
 :   Used to filter rows by one or more dimensions.
-    Filters can be combined by using OR and AND boolean logic.
+    Filters can be combined by using OR and AND Boolean logic.
 AND takes precedence over OR in all the expressions.
     The OR operator is defined by using a comma (,) or OR keyword that is surrounded by whitespace.
     The AND operator is defined by using a semicolon (;) or AND keyword that is surrounded by whitespace.
     Comparison options are: `==`, `!=`, `>`, `<`, `>=`, `<=`.